SPGsiu/Learn-Ruby/README.md

 10 - Ex10.rb - Difference between '' and "" but can just use '%q' and '%Q' instead

 11 - Ex11.rb - combing get method with loop

+12 - Ex12.rb - using get.to_i created a guessing number mini game